Living on Campus

 The Engineering Village is an extension to the College of Engineering’s First-Year Engineering program introducing students to the field of engineering; encouraging thoughtful consideration to complex challenges facing our communities.

-Exploratory Studies Village: live in Tucker, Owen, or Bowen Hall
+Exploratory Studies Village: live in Owen Hall

 The Exploratory Studies Village is for students entering the university who are knowingly undecided about a major.
 A year of guided inquiry and exploration coupled with one-on-one sessions with their academic advisor helps move students through the career planning and decision-making process.